 Circumstances too might have changed.
 Saving to buy a house, or a baby on the way, are just two life-changing events that will probably need a bit more financial care and planning.

 Any financial overhaul should address debt first.
 If you are in debt, then the priority is to pay off any loans before starting to save.
-With savings interest rates so low, clearing debt is certainly the most efficient way of maximising your money’s potential.
+With savings interest rates so low, clearing debt is certainly the most efficient way of maximizing your money’s potential.

 If you don’t pay off your credit card bill every month and have accumulated a balance, then you should look at switching to a provider with a 0% rate on balance transfers.
 This can typically give you 18 months or more to spread over the cost.
 Remember, there will probably be a balance transfer fee and other fees payable, so be sure to do your research.

-If you do have savings, or want to start saving, then keep a very close eye on the interest rates.
+If you do have savings or want to start saving, then keep a very close eye on the interest rates.
 Many accounts have an introductory bonus, so if you open one of these products then keep a note of when it’s due to expire and be prepared to switch to a better rate.

-Fixed term products often offer better interest rates, but make sure you definitely won’t need the money before the term expires, or you could pay a hefty penalty to get hold of it.
+Fixed-term products often offer better interest rates, but make sure you definitely won’t need the money before the term expires, or you could pay a hefty penalty to get hold of it.

 If you pay tax, then it makes sense to put your money into a Cash ISA, which allows you to save without paying tax on the interest you earn.
-You could consider moving money form a normal savings account into a Cash ISA if you don’t have one, but there are limits, currently £5340, on how much you can save each year.
+You could consider moving money from normal savings account into a Cash ISA if you don’t have one, but there are limits, currently £5340, on how much you can save each year.

 Any spending makeover should involve a close look at your insurance and protection products.
 Always compare different providers when it’s time to renew your policies in a bid to find cheaper, but still comparable, cover and be prepared to switch to a better deal.

 It’s probably not as inconvenient as you might think.
-If you’re taking out an insurance product for the first time, always compare products to make sure you get the most suitable and cost effective policy for you.
+If you’re taking out an insurance product for the first time, always compare products to make sure you get the most suitable and cost-effective policy for you.

 With soaring gas and electricity costs, utilities should also be regularly reviewed in a bid to shave a few pounds off the cost.
 Using the same provider for both and gas and electricity and paying by direct debit can both help to cut down the bills.